Exabyte-io/documentation/docs/workflows/addons/structural-relaxation.md

 # Animation

-The above steps for adding the relaxation subworkflow at the beginning of an existing band structure calculation workflow are demonstrated in the animation below:
+The above steps for adding the relaxation subworkflow at the beginning of an existing band structure calculation workflow are demonstrated in the animation below.

 <img data-gifffer="/images/add-relaxation.gif" />

 # Relaxation types

-Relaxations are usually classified by the number of degrees of freedom allowed to relax during the calculation, which may include:
+Relaxations are usually classified by the number of degrees of freedom allowed to relax during the calculation, which may include.

 1. Atoms - position of the atoms
 2. Cell shape - angles between lattice vectors